hanabi/hanabi.github.io/Reference.md

   - If this is a *Bluff*, then Bob will blind-play some other 1, and Cathy will have nothing to do.
 If this is the case, then Cathy could discard and the team could lose the game.
   - Should Bob risk blind-playing or should he save the 5?
 - In this example, it follows from *Save Principle* that Bob should "play it safe" and give a *5 Save* to the 5 and *then* try to blind-play the red 1 on the next turn.
 - However, Bob also knows from *Lie Principle*, fibs have to resolve immediately.
-If Bob saved the 5, and then blind-played on the next turn, and it turned out to be a *Bluff*, then the lie would not have resolved immediately.
+If Bob saved the 5, and then blind-played on the next turn, and it turned out to be a *Bluff*, then the fib would not have resolved immediately.
 Thus, from *Lie Principle*, Bob can assume that this is a *Finesse*.
 - Stated in a different way, Bob has to trust that Alice is successfully "guiding" the rest of the team with the line that she has chosen.
 This means that Bob is going to play exactly red 1 into the red 2.
 Alternatively, it could also be the case that it is a *Bluff*, but Cathy will not discard, and will clue some card in Bob's hand.
 Either way, the 5 will be safe.
 This is called *Guide Principle*.

 ### Clue Interpretation & Occam's Razor